fxcircus/api-rate-limit-checker/README.md

 # Rate Limit Check Script

-This script is designed to test the rate limits of a specified API endpoint by making a large number of requests concurrently.
-It uses the `requests` library to send HTTP requests and the `concurrent.futures` module to manage concurrency.
+This script is designed to test the rate limits of a specified API endpoint by making a large number of requests.
+It uses the `requests` library to send HTTP requests.

 ## Features
 - Sends a specified number of requests to an API endpoint.
-- Uses a specified level of concurrency to manage request threads.
 - Authenticates using a vendor token obtained from the Frontegg API.
+- Stops execution upon receiving a 429 (Too Many Requests) response.
-- Reports on the number of completed, failed, and non-2xx responses.
+- Reports on the number of completed, failed, and non-200 responses.
+- Calculates and displays the rate limit based on the responses.

 ## Setup